Children in the military: United Kingdom

+Army recruits aged between 16 and 17.5 train initially at the Army Foundation College, a military training centre dedicated to the age group.

 As per the OPAC, the UK does not normally send child recruits to participate in hostilities, although it does not rule out doing so.

 The UK inadvertently deployed 22 personnel aged under 18 to Iraq and Afghanistan between 2003 and 2010.
 The committee on the Rights of the Child has urged the UK to alter its policy so as to ensure that children cannot take part in hostilities under any circumstances.

 In negotiations on the OPAC during the 1990s the UK joined the US in opposing a global minimum enlistment age of 18.
 Children's rights bodies have criticised the UK's continuing reliance on children to staff its armed forces.

 Oceania

 Australia

 The Australian Defence Force allows personnel to enlist with parental consent from the age of 16.
 Personnel under the age of 18 cannot be deployed overseas or used in direct combat except in extreme circumstances where it is not possible to evacuate them.